wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

 data has to flow back and forth between the storage site and the compute site**.
 Indeed, the compute site has no persistent storage.

-The storage site simply hosts a disk with  500 MB/sec read/write bandwidth, and  uses a buffer size of 1 MB when being accessed remotely  (see the IO tab of the [Single Core Computing module]({{site.baseurl}}/pedagogic_modules/single_core_computing)).
-It is connected to the compute site via a wire-area network link with 100 MB/sec bandwidth and 100 milli-second latency.
+The storage site simply hosts a disk with  500 MB/sec read/write bandwidth, and uses a 100 MB buffer when being accessed remotely (see the Pipelining tab of the [Client-Server module]({{site.baseurl}}/pedagogic_modules/pdcc/distributed_computing/client_server)).
+It is connected to the compute site via a wire-area network link with 100 MB/sec bandwidth and 10 millisecond latency.

 Let's now look deeper into the setup of the compute site.
 This site hosts a number of computers, each of them with some RAM capacity and multiple cores, and each of them